 Reskin Website Advice for Site Owners

 If you are able to reskin your site it can be a quite lucrative if possibly troublesome proposition.
-Ideally you would want to set up your site so reskins can be added at will like any other ad unit.
+Ideally, you would want to set up your site so that reskins can be added at will like any other ad unit.
 This means designing your site to accommodate reskins from the outset, so plan ahead.

 For this type of advert, testing is essential.
 Make sure you always insist the files/code are delivered to you a suitable amount of time before it is scheduled to go live.
 Having one or two days to test prior to launch (to give time for troubleshooting) can be priceless.